MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 When such a situation is aplicable, install the required Python versions.
 For the sake of this post, I have installed:

 <a href="/assets/images/python_versions.JPG"><img class="postimage" src="/assets/images/python_versions.JPG" alt="Contents of Scripts folder." style="border:2px solid black"></a><br>

+I will not elaborate on the Python installation process, since it is pretty straightforward.
+Just make sure to add the root (= installation) folder as well as the \Scripts folder to the PATH environment variable of your operating system.
+The installer can do this for you or you must do it manually (ask Google 'add environment variable <your_os>').

 <h3> Decide on a tool (set). </h3>